apal96/team-profile-generator/README.md

 # Team-Profile-Generator
 The team profile generator will generate a webpage with the information about members of a team.
+The program allows a user to choose between a manager, engineer, or intern and enter data based on their choice.
+The data is then used to populate an html page with the teams information.

 ## Getting Started